On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Abstract

 \section{Abstract}

 We study matrix forms of quaternionic versions of the Fourier Transform and Convolution operations.
-Quaternions offer a powerful representation unit, however they are related to difficulties in their use that stem foremost from non-commutativity of quaternion multiplication, and due to that $\mu^2 = -1$ posseses infinite solutions in the quaternion domain.
+Quaternions offer a powerful representation unit, however they are related to difficulties in their use that stem foremost from non-commutativity of quaternion multiplication, and due to that $\mu^2 = -1$ possesses infinite solutions in the quaternion domain.
 Handling of quaternionic matrices is consequently complicated in several aspects (definition of eigenstructure, determinant, etc.).
 Our research findings clarify the relation of the Quaternion Fourier Transform matrix to the standard (complex) Discrete Fourier Transform matrix, and the extend on which well-known complex-domain theorems extend to quaternions.
 We focus especially on the relation of Quaternion Fourier Transform matrices to Quaternion Circulant matrices (representing quaternionic convolution), and the eigenstructure of the latter.
-A proof-of-concept application that makes direct use of our theoretical results is presented, where we produce a method to bound the spectral norm of a Quaternionic Convolution.
+A proof-of-concept application that makes direct use of our theoretical results is presented, where we present a method to bound the Lipschitz constant of a Quaternionic Convolutional Neural Network.
+Code is publicly available at: \url{https://github.com/sfikas/quaternion-fourier-convolution-matrix}.